astronomer/docs/astro/resource-reference-gcp.md

 If you see this error in a Deployment, reach out to [Astronomer Support](https://support.astronomer.io) and request an increase to your cluster's maximum node count.

-### Deployment Worker Size Limits
+### Deployment worker size limits

 Worker nodes can be further configured at a Deployment level using the **Worker Resources** setting in the Cloud UI.
-Using this setting, you can determine how much CPU and memory a worker node uses out of its maximum possible usage.
+This setting lets you define the maximum allowable CPU and memory for a worker node.

-This following table lists the maximum worker size that is supported on Astro for each worker node instance type.
-These values can increase or decrease over time as the system requirements of Astro change.
-If you try to set **Worker Resources** to a size that exceeds the maximum for your Cluster's worker node instance type, an error message appears in the Cloud UI.
+The following table lists the maximum worker size that is supported on Astro for each worker node instance type.
+As the system requirements of Astro change, these values can increase or decrease.
+If you try to set **Worker Resources** to a size that exceeds the maximum for your cluster's worker node instance type, an error message appears in the Cloud UI.

 | Node Instance Type | Maximum AU | CPU       | Memory       |
 |--------------------|------------|-----------|--------------|